vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 // CSSUnitValue {value: 50, unit: "percent"}
 ```

-So we can get resolved property value and it returns nice object with unit property set as percent and numeric value.
-It is pretty cool to have such object in JS instead operating with strings.
+So we can get resolved property value, and it returns a beautiful object with the unit property set as a percent and numeric value.
+It is pretty cool to have such an object in JS instead operating with strings.
 For example in animation implementation.

 ### length-percentage
 As you might notice from its name, `length-percentage` is a kind of type alias for CSS length and percentage values.
 Here is the registration example: